-UCD Sport - provides an extensive range of sports services on and off-campus, including 57 sports clubs in UCD, the 'Get in Gear' programme for those at all fitness levels, training and development of athletes (including elite athletes), a range of sports scholarships, the operation and maintenance of the very wide range of indoor and outdoor sports facilities;

-UCD Societies - encompasses 80 active student societies offering a diverse selection of activities, from sports events to guest speakers, plays to debates and from comedy pights to club events:
+- UCD Sport provides an extensive range of sports services on and off-campus, including 57 sports clubs in UCD, the 'Get in Gear' programme for those at all fitness levels, training and development of athletes (including elite athletes), a range of sports scholarships, the operation and maintenance of the very wide range of indoor and outdoor sports facilities; - UCD Societies encompasses 80 active student societies offering a diverse selection of activities, from sports events to guest speakers, plays to debates and from comedy nights to club events; - Health and Counselling the Student Health Service provides on-campus medical, psychological and psychiatric care to students of the University within an ethos of respect, courtesy and confidentiality and aim at all times to operate to the highest professional standards; - Chaplaincy offers personal support and advice in complete confidence to students.

-speakers, plays to depates and norm contedy hights to oldo events,

-Health and Counselling - the Student Health Service provides on-campus medical, psychological and psychiatric care to students of the University within an ethos of respect, courtesy and confidentiality and aim at all times to operate to the highest professional standards;

-Chaplaincy - offers personal support and advice in complete confidence to students.
 It provides facilities for meetings, coffee mornings, lunches, parties, prayer sessions, discussions, religious education courses, ecumenical and interfaith gatherings where students can meet and form a community of like-minded people.
-The chaplaincy also serves students' religious and worship needs and acts as a conduit for volunteer work in Ireland and abroad;

-UCD Student Centre - this facility provides on-campus support services including Health and Counselling services and hosts student society activities.
+The chaplaincy also serves students' religious and worship needs and acts as a conduit for volunteer work in Ireland and abroad; - UCD Student Centre this facility provides on-campus support services including Health and Counselling services and hosts student society activities.
 It also includes the UCD Clubhouse, a debating chamber, cinema and meeting rooms as well as a gym and a 50-metre swimming pool.
 The Student Centre is managed by UCD Campus Sport and Leisure Limited (UCDCSLL), a special purpose company that is a wholly owned subsidiary of UCD.